 - The biggest firms in the sector are Amgen, CSL and Gilead Sciences

-- You can invest in biotech companies from just £3 commission with an IG share trading account*
+- You can invest in biotech companies from just £3 commission with an IG share dealing account*

-* Trade in your share trading account three or more times in the previous month to qualify for our best commission rates.
+* Trade in your share dealing account three or more times in the previous month to qualify for our best commission rates.
 Please note published rates are valid up to £25,000 notional value.
-See our full list of share trading charges and fees.
+See our full list of share dealing charges and fees.

 Live prices on most popular markets